How Do the Police Test For Alcohol in My Blood?

 Head-space gas chromatography is a “separation science” and relies on the ability of the process to separate out various compounds and measure quantities so small that they cannot be seen with the human eye.
 Small mistakes in preparation of the sample will lead to large mistakes in the results.

-Nesci & St. Louis, PLLC PLLC is a criminal defense law firm located at 216 North Main Avenue in Tucson and is solely responsible for the content of this blog.
+Nesci & St. Louis, PLLC is a criminal defense law firm in Tucson located at 216 North Main Avenue in Tucson and is solely responsible for the content of this blog.
 This blog is for informational purposes only and is not intended as legal advice.
 No attorney-client relationship is established by the use of this information.
 Laws and rules change rapidly and every effort to ensure the accuracy of this information has been made as of the date of this blog. © 2012